 When asked what advice she would give to other nonprofits looking to collaborate, Dopp Ovalles simply answered “Cultural humility.”
 When entering a space like the Youth Resource Center, it is important to remember the different life experiences you may have coming into the situation.
 When working with youth from varied backgrounds of experienced trauma, connecting with the experts at Volunteers of America, Utah to guide the work is foundational to the success of the partnership.

-Collaboration is a cornerstone of nonprofits’ abilities to solve problems.
+Collaboration is a key to solving problems.
 UMOCA and Volunteers of America, Utah provide a shining example of how to engage in collaboration productively and sustainably.
 Thank you UMOCA and Volunteers of America, Utah for your commitment to working together and for the difference you make in the lives of youth!